 Another favorite of mine was Hattie Freeman, the Smith Tower Switchboard operator.
 I gave her a fictional cousin, Jessie, who served as Cottage Bay’s switchboard operator and police dispatcher.
 Those two helpful souls made a powerful and effective team to blunt Agent Fryant’s work in town.

-Probably my favorite character worked just across the street from Smith Tower.
+Probably my favorite character ran a speakeasy just up the hill from Smith Tower.
 Visiting Joe at the Tower one day, I turned the corner to the ladies room and walked smack-dab into who is now my boyfriend, Doc Hamilton.
 Well, really, I bumped into the life-size cut-out of his image.
 He stands at the base of the main floor’s beautiful Mexican onyx marble hallway and staircase.
 Joe actually took our picture together.

 As a black man, in real life Doc Hamilton cut a unique figure in the community—he owned a night club in Seattle during a time when it was hard enough to run a restaurant and speakeasy as a white man.
 Doc Hamilton gives up a story to be told more fully in the second book of this series, First Christmas in Cottage Bay, I am now writing.
 Doc deserves a spotlight and to be fully known in a history that sometimes (often) sweeps people of color out of the timeline.